rchillyard/TableParser/README.md

     def parseHeader(w: String): Try[Header]

 The parseIndexed method is useful when we care about the sequential aspect of the input.
-This is particularly important if strings are allowed to spread over newlines (as in the AirBnb dataset).
+This is particularly important if strings are allowed to spread over newlines (as in the Airbnb dataset).

 ## LineParser